tangentsoft/pidp8i/doc/os8pkg.md

 ## Commands

- * deps -- Emits a `.mk` Makefile include for dependencies of each of the packages specified on the command line.
+ * `deps` -- Emits a `.mk` Makefile include for dependencies of each of the packages specified on the command line.

- * include -- Emits `pkgs.os8` that is a master include file used by the .os8 script that wants to install all selected packages.
+ * `include` -- Emits `pkgs.os8` that is a master include file used by the .os8 script that wants to install all selected packages.
    **All** desired packages must appear in a single run of `os8pkg include`.

- * install -- Parses the .pspec file.
+ * `install` -- Parses the .pspec file.
 Finds the installable package.
    Performs the relevant os8 COPY commands to install the package on bootable image specified by --target.  $os8mo/v3d.rk05 if no --target.

- * uninstall -- On a specifiec target image file, parse the pspec file to identify output files to remove.
+ * `uninstall` -- On a specifiec target image file, parse the pspec file to identify output files to remove.
 Remove them from the bootable image specified by --target. $os8mo/v3d.rk05 if no --target specified.
    Additionally remove files listed in the cleanups section.

- * build -- Run the builder, whether it be the lines from the `build:` section or the default build script.  **NOTE:** Use care when building with `build:` lines in the `.pspec` file.
+ * `build` -- Run the builder, whether it be the lines from the `build:` section or the default build script.  **NOTE:** Use care when building with `build:` lines in the `.pspec` file.
 The assumption is that your current working directory is the top level of the build environment.

+ * `all` -- Perform `deps`, then `build` then `install` on the named packages.

- * conflicts -- Given a list of packages, reports on any files appearing in more than one package.
+ * `conflicts` -- Given a list of packages, reports on any files appearing in more than one package.
 The case of the same file landing on two different destination devices is covered by reporting the package, the destination device, and the filename, even if only the filename matches.

+ * `verify` -- Given a list of packages and a target image file, verify for each package that the files named in `outputs:` are present in the target image, and are the same as what is on the built package image file.

 The `auto.defs` scans `$srcdir/pspec` and runs the deps command on every `.pspec` file found there.
 This sets the stage to build every known package.